Special Interest Groups

 Whether you are writing an article for a scholarly journal, recording family stories, or compiling a genealogy, all are welcome to share your work with others.
 This group meets virtually on the third Monday of each month at 7PM Pacific.
 Members are encouraged to post their work in a shared folder by the beginning of the month to give others a chance to read in advance.
 SGS membership is encouraged but not required.

-Register for zoom on the SGS calendar entries for this SIG.
+Register for zoom on the SGS calendar.

 DNA Interest Group